mongodb/mongo-php-library/CONTRIBUTING.md

  * [$CONTRIBUTOR_NAME](https://github.com/$GITHUB_USERNAME)
 ```

-Release announcements should also be sent to the [MongoDB Product & Driver Announcements](https://community.mongodb.com/tags/c/community/release-notes/35/php-driver).
+Release announcements should also be posted in the [MongoDB Product & Driver Announcements: Driver Releases](https://www.mongodb.com/community/forums/tags/c/announcements/driver-releases/110/php) forum and shared on Twitter.

-Consider announcing each release on Twitter.
-Significant releases should also be
-announced via [@MongoDB](http://twitter.com/mongodb) as well.

 ### Documentation Updates for New Major and Minor Versions